jncmel/spike-analysis/README.md

 # Scripts
 Custom code used for plotting the raster across trials and firing rate of different clusters from the .hdf5 files of different recordings

-Cluster_ids: File containing the cluster_ids taken of different recodings used for the plots.
+- Cluster_ids: File containing the cluster_ids taken of different recodings used for the plots.

+# Instructions
+- Spyking-Circus can be installed easily using conda.
+- The scripts used for plotting the raster and firing rate requires h5py, which can be installed as `pip install h5py`